 What is the difference between analog and digital signals?

-by maxwell.doyle , in category: Electronics , 10 months ago
+by maxwell.doyle , in category: Electronics , a year ago

 What is the difference between analog and digital signals?